VirtuSphere Shark Tank Update (Season 1)

 How Was The Shark Tank Pitch of VirtuSphere?

-The price of the product is $25,000.
-Latypov said that it may be $10,000 in the future.
+The product is priced at $25,000, with a potential future price of $10,000.
 They sold the product to the military for $50,000.
-The making cost of the product is $14,000 and they will have to sell 30 units every year to become profitable.
+The manufacturing cost is $14,000, and they need to sell 30 units annually to achieve profitability.

 Sharks Offers list!